1m5/1m5-chatty/README.md

-# 1M5 Chatty
+# 1M5 Proxy
-Starts the 1M5 daemon for Purism Chatty.
+Starts the 1M5 daemon as a proxy.
 - Either download 1m5-chatty.deb from releases or build it yourself (below).
 - Ensure OpenJDK 8 or above is installed.
     - Linux: https://openjdk.java.net/install/